railsgirls/guides.railsgirls.com/_posts/2014-01-05-design-using-html-and-css.markdown

 }
 {% endhighlight %}

-   **Coach** explain how to use `border` in css, try modify the style
-     of button like round the corner, add shadow or color etc.
+**Coach:** explain how to use `border` in css, try modify the style of button like round the corner, add shadow or color etc.